dante4rt/t3rn-airdrop-bot/README.md

 # t3rn-airdrop-bot

 A bot designed to automate transactions and bridge assets on the t3rn network, making the process seamless and efficient.
+Now supports both Optimism Sepolia and Arbitrum Sepolia testnets.

 ## Features